Programie/ChromeScreens/README.md

 ## Update

    * Update the checkout using *git pull*
-   * Execute the configure.sh script again
+   * Execute the (configure.sh)[/configure.sh] script
    * Restart LightDM (service lightdm restart)

 ## Configure Chrome instances

-Chrome instances are configure in the file *conf/chrome-instances.conf*.
+Chrome instances are configured in the file [conf/chrome-instances.conf](/conf/chrome-instances.conf.sample).

 Each non-empty line not starting with a '#' is read by the script.